scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 ### References
 Cohen, J. (1992).
 A power primer. *Psychological Bulletin*, 112(1), 155.

 Faul, F., Erdfelder, E., Lang, A. G., & Buchner, A. (2007).
-G* Power 3: A flexible statistical power analysis program for the social, behavioral, and biomedical sciences.
-Behavior research methods, 39(2), 175-191.
+G* Power 3: A flexible statistical power analysis program for the social, behavioral, and biomedical sciences. *Behavior research methods*, 39(2), 175-191.

+Lakens, D. (2013).
+Calculating and reporting effect sizes to facilitate cumulative science: a practical primer for t-tests and ANOVAs. *Frontiers in psychology*, 4, 863.